SharePoint

 4. Click Create.
 The Sharepoint App displays a permission consent dialog.

-5. Click Trust It.
+5. Click Trust it.

 Specify the OAuth 2.0 client credentials in Google Cloud